HEX9CF/HEX9CF/README.md

 - 🧑‍🎓 Major in **Computer Science**.
 - ❤️ I like **games**, **anime**, and **photography**.
 - 💼 I'm currently working at ~~Aperture Science Computer Enrichment Center~~.
-- 🏢 I used to work at @TencentCloud
+- 🏢 I used to work at Tencent Cloud
 - 📫 How to reach me：**aGV4OWNmQGFsaXl1bi5jb20=** (Email).
 - ⚡ Fun fact: `#99ccff` is a web-safe color and also my favorite color, so my user ID is **HEX9CF**.